Guadecitabine in Treating Patients with Wild-Type Gastrointestinal Stromal Tumor, Pheochromocytoma, Paraganglioma, or Kidney Cancer

 III.
 Assess the global DNA methylation status in tumors by determining LINE-1 methylation in archival pre-treatment tumor samples and in on-treatment tumor samples when available.

 Patients receive guadecitabine subcutaneously (SC) slowly (up to 1 minute) daily for 5 days.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of treatment, patients are followed up for 30 days.